iu-parfunc/gibbon/paper/reviews/response.md

 We will clarify our terminology: recording the size of subtrees only works intra-buffer, but embedding full pointers in the packed representations will reach between buffers.
-Because the compiler knows when it is missing "end witnesses", that drives activating layout (i.e. as on optimization, instead of the naive dummy-traversal insertion of section 4.2, which can be complete/automated even without layout).
+Because the compiler knows when it is missing "end witnesses", that drives including layout information (i.e. as on optimization, instead of the naive dummy-traversal insertion of section 4.2, which can be complete/automated even without layout).

 The current performance is representative of large blocks capped with guard